Presented by First National Bank Alaska

 “Mom always said, ‘Be nice to your sister, because she will have friends,’” Brad said.

 Mom’s advice proved to be wise.
-Brad and Kjersti (now Kjersti von Wichman) married in 1997 and spent their honeymoon cruising from Tacoma to Valdez on the newly-built Babkin.
+Brad and Kjersti (now Kjersti von Wichman) married in 1997 and spent their honeymoon cruising from Tacoma to Whitter on the newly-built Babkin.
 For years, Kjersti’s onboard cooking set the benchmark for Babkin Charters’ meals, but when she and Brad became parents, she transitioned to an onshore role as the company’s “logistics manager,” keeping things running while Brad and Alex are out on charter.

 Adventure on the agenda